Afghanistan: Second Taliban era

 At the same time, the human rights situation in the country has deteriorated.
 Following the 2001 invasion, more than 5.7 million refugees returned to Afghanistan; however, in 2021, 2.6 million Afghans remained refugees, primarily in Iran and Pakistan, and another 4 million were internally displaced.

 In October 2023, the Pakistani government ordered the expulsion of Afghans from Pakistan.
 Iran also decided to deport Afghan nationals back to Afghanistan.
 Taliban authorities condemned the deportations of Afghans as an "inhuman act".
 Afghanistan faced a humanitarian crisis in late 2023.

 On 10 November 2024, Afghanistan's Foreign Ministry confirmed that Taliban representatives would attend the 2024 United Nations Climate Change Conference, marking the first time the country participated since the Taliban's return to power in 2021.
 Afghanistan had been barred from previous summits due to the lack of global recognition of the Taliban regime.
 In May 2025, Iran ordered the mass deportation of an estimated 4 million Afghan migrants and refugees.

+The 2025–2026 hunger crisis in Afghanistan is one of the world's most severe, with over 17 million people—one-third of the population—requiring urgent food assistance.
+Driven by persistent drought, economic collapse, and massive refugee returns, the crisis has left over 4.9 million children and women needing malnutrition treatment.

 Geography

 Afghanistan is located in Southern-Central Asia.
-The region centered at Afghanistan is considered the "crossroads of Asia", and the country has had the nickname Heart of Asia.
+The region centered in Afghanistan is considered the "crossroads of Asia", and the country has had the nickname Heart of Asia.
 The renowned Urdu poet Allama Iqbal once wrote about the country:

 Asia is a body of water and earth, of which the Afghan nation is the heart.
 From its discord, the discord of Asia; and from its accord, the accord of Asia.

 At over 652864 km2, Afghanistan is the world's 41st largest country.
 It is slightly bigger than France and smaller than Myanmar, and about the size of Texas in the United States.
 There is no coastline, as Afghanistan is landlocked.
-Afghanistan shares its longest land border (the Durand Line) with Pakistan to the east and south, followed by borders with Tajikistan to the northeast, Iran to the west, Turkmenistan to the north-west, Uzbekistan to the north and China to the far northeast; India recognizes a border with Afghanistan through Pakistani-administered Kashmir.
-Clockwise from south-west, Afghanistan shares borders with the Sistan and Baluchestan Province, South Khorasan Province and Razavi Khorasan Province of Iran; Ahal Region, Mary Region and Lebap Region of Turkmenistan; Surxondaryo Region of Uzbekistan; Khatlon Region and Gorno-Badakhshan Autonomous Region of Tajikistan; Xinjiang Uyghur Autonomous Region of China; and the Gilgit-Baltistan territory, Khyber Pakhtunkhwa province and Balochistan province of Pakistan.
+Afghanistan shares its longest land border (the Durand Line) with Pakistan to the east and south, followed by borders with Tajikistan to the northeast, Iran to the west, Turkmenistan to the north-west, Uzbekistan to the north, and China to the far northeast; India claims a border with Afghanistan through Pakistani-administered Kashmir.
+Clockwise from south-west, Afghanistan shares borders with the Sistan and Baluchestan Province, South Khorasan Province, and Razavi Khorasan Province of Iran; Ahal Region, Mary Region, and Lebap Region of Turkmenistan; Surxondaryo Region of Uzbekistan; Khatlon Region and Gorno-Badakhshan Autonomous Region of Tajikistan; Xinjiang Uyghur Autonomous Region of China; and the Gilgit-Baltistan territory, Khyber Pakhtunkhwa province, and Balochistan province of Pakistan.